What is FDFest?

 - Dance heals, and brings joy to many in so many ways.
 What better way to serve as you bring a smile to someones’ day

 - Dancing can be intimidating to many of us.
 Trust me, we have all been there.
 FDFest is a welcoming comforting place where everyone can try out dancing for the 1st time, and at a minimal cost

 - Fostering connections within our communities.
 Connections with you ~ dance communities in and off campuses ~ neighbourhood groups ~ cultural organizations ~

 - For dance instructors, choreographers and schools, this venue gives them an opportunity to share their passion, their art with a wider audience

 - Comment from one of our community members, “We plant the love of life with everyone we dance with, everyone we connect with”

-- We primarily play audible recorded music from cd’s or digital players.
-Our local Dj’s keep us dancing all night long
+- Our local Dj’s keep us dancing all afternoon and evening

 Salsa – Cuba